-Luckily, just like its name, this Buddy Holly song is definitely easy to learn.
-In terms of chords, you'll just need A, E, D, and B7.
+Luckily, this Buddy Holly song is easy to learn, just like its name.
+In terms of chords, you’ll just need A, E, D, and B7.
 This play-along tutorial (Video below right) shows you the chords and offers an example strumming pattern.
 Of course, as you shape your own style, feel free to experiment with different patterns to put your own twist on the song.

 Hopefully, these easy guitar rock songs are enough to get you started.
 Whether you’re learning power chords, just trying to improve your repertoire of guitar songs, or are new to guitar playing altogether, familiar songs can be a great tool for learning something new.
 Is there one song you’d recommend playing first?
 Let us know in the comments, and please don’t forget to like and share if you found this article useful!